-Near the end of April, I arrived at the Tuy Hoa Army Air Base.
+Near the end of April, I arrived at the Tuy Hoa Army Air Base and was assigned to Company B of the 1st Battalion 22nd Infantry unit.
 Once again, I found myself at a place where I didn’t know a single person, and once again, I had that homesick, lonely feeling.
 But I liked the look of that place.
 It had previously been an Air Force base before the Army inherited it.
 There were lots of helicopters and planes, and it wasn’t too far north.
 Soon I would discover that the base had all of the amenities that the lucky Air Force guys had before us.
 There was a post exchange (PX), a gym, an enlisted men’s (EM) club, and, most importantly, it had showers.
 The downside was the sweltering heat and humidity, even worse than our hottest sticky days back home.
 Upon reporting to the company HQ, they promptly assigned me as a rifleman to the 3rd platoon.
 The barracks were pretty shabby looking metal buildings surrounded outside by sandbag filled, plywood covered, reinforced bunkers.
 Inside, it looked like the guys threw up some wall partitions made out of plywood or blankets or bed sheets or whatever materials that they could scrounge up to make semi-private quarters for themselves.
 There were two to four guys per “room.”
 Each room had bunk beds to sleep in and lockers to store your clothing, personal belongings, and equipment.”

 They guided me to a sectioned-off portion of the barracks that I would share with Delacruz, a Hispanic guy from Puerto Rico, I think.
 It didn’t take long till somebody in the barracks yelled out, “new guy!”
 The first thing they asked me was, “Hey man, how many days do you have left?
 “And they laughed.
 They were a little bit surprised when I said 330.
 Even though that’s a lot of days remaining in-country, most of the new replacements still had nearly 365 days left when they arrived at the unit.
 It was all good-natured, however, and the guys seemed cool enough.
 Maybe I lucked out with this assignment.